 One of the ways this is done is by identifying specific sites in the city that are suitable for new housing.
 These sites are called special housing areas.

-Special Housing Areas are sites in the city that are suitable for new housing and able to be developed fast to increase housing supply.
-Development of these sites can be fast-tracked under the Housing Accord and Special Housing Areas Act 201, through an accelerated resource consenting process.
+Special housing areas are sites in the city that are suitable for new housing and able to be developed fast to increase housing supply.
+Development of these sites can be fast-tracked under the Housing Accords and Special Housing Areas Act 2013, through an accelerated resource consenting process.

-Special Housing Areas are proposed by landowners / developers, considered by Council and if supported by Council, submitted to the Minister of Building and Construction for a final decision.
-Under the current Housing Accord, Council and the Government will be able to consider applications for new Special Housing Areas up until September 2019.
+Special housing areas are proposed by landowners/developers, considered by Council and if supported by Council, submitted to the Minister of Housing and Urban Development for a final decision.
+Under the current housing accord, Council and the Government will be able to consider applications for new special housing areas up until September 2019.

 Special housing areas will only be established in areas where there is a clear demand for housing, and where there is already suitable infrastructure in place (e.g. roads, wastewater systems, water supply pipes), or plans for it to be built.

 Developments do not need to be for low cost housing, affordable housing or social housing in order to be progressed through a special housing area.
 However when recommending special housing areas, Council may include criteria specifying maximum building height, the minimum number of dwellings and a measure for affordable houses.

 Guidance for Council on criteria for the consideration of proposed special housing areas is provided in the implementation policy below.
 With the Act being repealed in September 2019, no new SHAs will be able to be considered by Tauranga City Council as at 18 February 2019.